Yeovil Town’s longest away trip of the season ended in defeat as two second half goals from Gateshead ended a run of back-to-back wins.

 In the first 15 minutes, the only point of note was the inevitable booking for Aaron Jarvis around the hour mark.
 An altercation with the Gateshead defence.

-Just after the hour, Terrell Works and Delano McCoy-Splatt was replaced by James Daly and new loan signing Will Merry.
+Just after the hour, Terrell Works and Delano McCoy-Splatt was replaced by James Daly and new loan signing Will Merry, who joined from Southampton Under-21s ahead of the game.

 On 66 minutes, the home side were awarded a penalty.
-Wannell looked to pull Boatswain down in the box and the referee needed no second invitation to give the spot kick.
-Keaton WARD fired home the spot kick.
+Wannell pulled Boatswain to the floor in the box and the referee needed no second invitation to give the spot kick.
+Keaton WARD fired Gateshead in to the lead.

 On 72 minutes, a great break set Ryan Jones free down the right, accompanied by three Gateshead defenders, the winger tried his trademark twists and turns inside the box but could not get his shot away.